Lead flashing is an important feature of any roofing system because it prevents water from entering the structure through a joint.

 Lead roof flashing, which has its own set of rules and codes, can be exposed or hidden and is commonly made of sheet metal such as copper, lead or aluminium.
 Lead flashing should have expansion joints for long lines to prevent metal sheets from deforming owing to expansion and contraction, and it should not stain or be stained by neighbouring materials, and it shouldn’t react chemically with them.

-Along the margins of the chimney stack, step flashing is commonly employed.
-At the place where the chimney joins the roof, chimney flashing prevents water from entering the building.
+Along the edges of the chimney stack, step flashing is commonly used.
+At the place where the chimney joins the roof, chimney flashing prevents water from entering the building through the roof.

 When a low roof reaches a wall, a roof meets a chimney, or a conservatory roof meets a house wall, step flashing allows the roof to abut the brickwork.
 The term ‘step’ refers to a pattern in the lead.
 This pattern is made by a sequence of cuts that allow the lead to penetrate into the courses between the bricks, resembling the steps of a staircase.
 The purpose of going through the trouble of making the stairs is to keep the bricks from being cut and so damaged, looks neat and is a nice detail of quality and thoughtful roofing.